 - pinto bean, brown rice, and spinach salad

-- grilled salmon and spinach salad, topped with roasted sweet potatoes
+- grilled salmon and spinach salad with roasted sweet potatoes on top

-According to data from the U.S. Department of Agriculture, almost 1 out of every 2 American adults eats at least one sandwich every day.
+According to data from the U.S. Department of Agriculture, every day around 47 percent of people in the U.S. eat at least one sandwich.

-- increase the fiber content by using whole-wheat or whole-grain bread, or sprouted-grain bread for better nutrient absorption
+- Increase the fiber content by using whole wheat, whole-grain bread, or sprouted-grain bread for better nutrition, slower carbohydrate absorption, and a lower post-meal blood sugar level.

-- make an open-faced sandwich, use thin sandwich bread to lower carbohydrate counts, or turn it into a wrap
+- Make an open-faced sandwich, using thin sandwich bread to lower carbohydrate counts, or turn it into a wrap with low-carb tortillas or lettuce.

-- select lean, low-salt deli meats, such as roasted turkey
+- Select lean, low-salt deli meats, such as roast turkey.

-- use low-fat mayonnaise or replace with other spreads, such as mustard, pesto, hummus, or avocado
+- Use low-fat mayonnaise, or replace it with other spreads, such as mustard, pesto, hummus, yogurt, or avocado.

-- consider replacing cheese with veggies, such as tomatoes or peppers, pesto, or avocado
+- Consider replacing cheese with vegetables or fruits, such as tomatoes or peppers, pesto, or avocado.

-Time to prepare and eat lunch can often be limited during the workweek.
-It can be helpful to consider other quick, healthful choices for a diabetes-friendly lunch:
+Finding time to prepare and eat lunch can often be limited during the workweek.
+It can be helpful for people to consider other quick, healthful choices for a diabetes-friendly lunch.
+Examples include:

 - low-salt bean soup cups